ng-apimock/core/docs/installation.md

 There are 3 parameters here:
 - **src**: this is the directory that will be use to search for mocks and presets.
-- **patterns**: there are 2 regex patterns that can be overridden, mocks and presets.
+- **patterns**: there are 3 regex patterns that can be overridden, mocks, presets and mockWatches.
 - **watch**: set to true will ensure that ng-apimock will watch for file changes.

 :::caution